 I also like how individualized spoon theory is.
 There’s no standard that applies to everyone, and it’s just as easily applied to physical and/or mental illnesses.
 What’s most important is that we be realistic in evaluating both our daily spoon allotment and the spoon requirements of different tasks.
 We need to challenge the “shoulds” that hold us to unreasonable standards, whether those standards involve comparisons to others or comparisons to ourselves when we are feeling well.

 Another good thing about this metaphor is that it’s easy to understand even for people without a chronic illness.
 It can be hard for people to wrap their heads around what it’s like to live with an invisible illness, and this metaphor presents the illness experience in concrete terms without oversimplifying.

 How spoon theory is helpful for me

 In terms of my own depression, I don’t think in terms of specific numbers of spoons, but I find spoon theory very useful in conceptualizing how requirements and resources are not static, and resources are finite.
 If I have a task one day that I know is going to require a lot of spoons, I recognize that for the rest of that day, I need to minimize spoon-requiring activities.
 Overall, I feel like spoon theory is a good fit for my own chronic illness experience.

 Is the spoon theory something that resonates with you?
 How do you apply it to your life/illness?

-You may also be interested in a more recent post I did on fork theory for mental illness and how it relates to spoon theory, and a further expansion of the concept in The Mental Illness Cutlery Drawer: Spoons, Forks, Knives, and More.
+You may also be interested in fork theory for mental illness and how it relates to spoon theory, and a further expansion of the concept in The Mental Illness Cutlery Drawer: Spoons, Forks, Knives, and More.